ibm-watson-data-lab/metrics-analytics/README.md

 This project is related to the metrics-collector project ([metrics-collector](https://github.com/ibm-cds-labs/metrics-collector)) which is a simple service for capture user interaction events and store them in a Cloudant database.
 Metrics Analytics is a couch app application that provides simple but powerful visualizations on the user data collected by the metrics-collector application.
 It is implemented using [d3](http://d3js.org/), [angular](https://angularjs.org) and [bootstrap](http://getbootstrap.com/).

-**By using these 2 projects, you can easily instrument your application to track how your users use it and get powerful reports on the data**
+**Note: By using these 2 projects, you can easily instrument your application to track how your users use it and get powerful reports on the data**

 User tasks:
 *  Select the application you want to view reports on.
 Applications are identified by a unique id which is included in the tracking scrip tag. e.g: